 Usually in a DUI case the officer documents what you did wrong, not what you did right.
 For instance, the officer's report may indicate you were weaving.
-However, officers usually don't document proper driving behavior such as your speed, you were not following other vehicles too closely, and you obeyed all traffic signs.
+However, officers usually don't document proper driving behavior such as following the speed limit, that you were a proper distance from other vehicles, and you obeyed all traffic signs.

-There may be other factors to consider such as: road condition (i.e. lack of lighting, road construction, adverse weather conditions, traffic congestion), confusing road signs, you're unfamiliarity with the area, and mechanical difficulties with your vehicle.
+There may be other factors to mitigate the effect of any mistakes on the road, such as: road condition (i.e. lack of lighting, road construction, adverse weather conditions, traffic congestion), confusing road signs, you're unfamiliarity with the area, and mechanical difficulties with your vehicle.

-In addition, if the officer did not have a valid legal reason to stop your vehicle the court may exclude all evidence against you.
-This could result in the dismissal of your charge.
+In addition, if the officer did not have a valid legal reason to stop your vehicle the court may exclude all evidence against you, including breath tests results and the officer's opinion and observations.
+Fighting a Search and Seizure violation by the officer requires a competent attorney with the facts on your side, and could ultimately result in the dismissal of your charge.